LubinKerhuel/hugo/content/post/matek-PDB-XPW/index.md

 Board reference: http://www.mateksys.com/?portfolio=pdb-xpw

-The current measurement output signal amplification and conditionning is done through the "INA1x9 High-Side Measurement Current Shunt Monitor" chip from Texas Instrument.
+The current measurement output signal amplification and conditioning is done using the chip "INA1x9 High-Side Measurement Current Shunt Monitor" from Texas Instrument.

-It is the black 5 pins component noted E39 below to the Power supply connector and below to the 0.05 Ohms power resistor.
+On the PDB-XPW, the INA1x9 chip is the black 5 pins component tagged E39 below the 0.05 Ohms power resistor, itself just below to the Power supply input connector.

-The gain resistor is the non-null resistor next to the component.
-Original value is 47kOhm corresponding to a gain of 47.
+The amplification gain resistor is the 47 kOhm resistor next to the INA1x9 component.
+Original value of 47kOhm correspond to a gain of 47.
-Using a higher value will increase the gain.
+The gain is simply equal to the value in kOhm.

 Table from Texas instrument doc: